Zobiashaikh/hackathon/README.md

 ## Features

+- 🔐 **User Authentication**: Sign up and login to create your account
 - 📄 **PDF Upload & Processing**: Upload lecture PDFs (max 10MB) and extract content using Google Gemini AI
+- 💾 **PDF Storage**: All your uploaded PDFs are saved and tracked in your account
+- 📊 **PDF Dashboard**: View and manage all your uploaded PDFs in one place
 - 🎯 **Socratic Questioning**: AI generates progressive questions based on difficulty levels (1-4)
 - 📊 **Adaptive Difficulty**: Automatically adjusts difficulty based on your performance
 - 💡 **Progressive Hints**: Get up to 3 hints per question when you need help